Learn Digital Marketing - The Smart Way

 Torie: [00:13:15] It did feel like we started over.

-Sean: [00:13:18] I started from scratch three years in one location, offering storage and consignment, all displayed as a car museum and a building that was too small and an area that was too rural and we moved and
+Sean: [00:13:18] I started from scratch for three years in one location, offering storage and consignment, all displayed as a car museum and a building too small and an area too rural, and we moved.

 Sean: [00:13:35] Closed down the business on the back end with the state and all that started a new one as a nonprofit, filed it as a 5 0 1 C3.
 We only brought over six or seven cars from the original location, which meant all the other cars were new ones that had never been in there before.

 Torie: [00:13:55] And the display that was they all stayed at the old location.
 So everything was, it was an empty slate warehouse.
 There are pictures online.
 It’s pretty cool to see the difference.
 Yeah.

 Sean: [00:14:06] We literally, took the name milestone.
 And that’s it.
 Everything else had to be redone.

 Torie: [00:14:12] Long time building the brand online and building a community.
 He built an automotive museum guide, because we noticed a lot of these small museums.
 They didn’t really know how to mark it.
 I don’t, I think they’re a little bit nervous about marketing, and they might just be okay.
 Having it be a hobby.
 But we wanted to be able to go and visit them and find them.

 And so trying to find these smaller museums that are similar to Miles Through Time, that aren’t corporate, that isn’t like some big benefactor that has like millions of dollars to throw at, like whatever they need to.
 We found all of the museums and built an automotive museum guide as a directory of all museums, big ones and small ones.